telegramdesktop/tdesktop/doc/building-xcode-old.md

 ###Building Telegram Desktop

 * Launch Xcode, all projects will be taken from **/Users/user/TBuild/tdesktop/Telegram**
+* Open MetaStyle.xcodeproj and build for Debug (Release optionally)
 * Open MetaEmoji.xcodeproj and build for Debug (Release optionally)
 * Open MetaLang.xcodeproj and build for Debug (Release optionally)
 * Open Telegram.xcodeproj and build for Debug